 A A host address.
 In the IN class, this is a 32-bit IP address.
 Described in RFC 1035.
 AAAA IPv6 address.
 Described in RFC 1886.
 A6 IPv6 address.
-This can be a partial address (a suffix) and ar indirection to the name where the rest of the address (the prefix) can be found.
+This can be a partial address (a suffix) and an indirection to the name where the rest of the address (the prefix) can be found.
 Experimental.
-Described in RFC 2874 AFSDB Location of AFS database servers.
+Described in RFC 2874.
+AFSDB Location of AFS database servers.
 Experimental.
 Described in RFC 1183.
+AMTRELAY Automatic Multicast Tunneling Relay discovery record.
+Work in progress draft-ietf-mboned-driad-amt-discovery.
 APL Address prefix list.
 Experimental.
 Described in RFC 3123.
 ATMA ATM Address.
 AVC Application Visibility and Control record.
 CAA Identifies which Certificate Authorities can issue certificates for this domain and what rules they need to follow when doing so.
 Defined in RFC 6844.
 CDNSKEY Identifies which DNSKEY records should be published as DS records in the parent zone.
 CDS Contains the set of DS records that should be published by the parent zone.
 CERT Holds a digital certificate.
 Described in RFC 2538.
 CNAME Identifies the canonical name of an alias.
 Described in RFC 1035.
 CSYNC Child-to-Parent Synchronization in DNS as described in RFC 7477.
 DHCID Is used for identifying which DHCP client is associated with this name.
 Described in RFC 4701.
 DLV A DNS Look-aside Validation record which contains the records that are used as trust anchors for zones in a DLV namespace.
 Described in RFC 4431.

 DNAME Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case of the CNAME RR.
 Described in RFC 2672.
 DNSKEY Stores a public key associated with a signed DNS zone.
 Described in RFC 4034.
 DOA Implements the Digital Object Architecture over DNS.
 Experimental.
 DS Stores the hash of a public key associated with a signed DNS zone.
 Described in RFC 4034.
 EID End Point Identifier.
 EUI48 A 48-bit EUI address.
 Described in RFC 7043.
 EUI64 A 64-bit EUI address.
 Described in RFC 7043.
 GID Reserved.
 GPOS Specifies the global position.
 Superseded by LOC.
 HINFO Identifies the CPU and OS used by a host.
 Described in RFC 1035.
 HIP Host Identity Protocol Address.
 Described in RFC 5205.
 IPSECKEY Provides a method for storing IPsec keying material in DNS.
 Described in RFC 4025.
 ISDN Representation of ISDN addresses.
 Experimental.
 Described in RFC 1183.
 KEY Stores a public key associated with a DNS name.
 Used in original DNSSEC; replaced by DNSKEY in DNSSECbis, but still used with SIG(0).
 Described in RFCs 2535 and 2931.
+KX Identifies a key exchanger for this DNS name.
+Described in RFC 2230.
+L32 Holds 32-bit Locator values for Identifier-Locator Network Protocol.
+Described in RFC 6742.
+L64 Holds 64-bit Locator values for Identifier-Locator Network Protocol.
+Described in RFC 6742.